StadGent/fractal_styleguide_gent-base/components/31-molecules/accordion/README.md

 * Single expandable item
 * Multiple expandable items

+Adding the class 'dropdown' will add the following behaviour: when you click on an element that isn't a dropdown, all dropdowns will be closed.
+This behaviour is used in the case of an application that doesn't refresh when clicking a button or link.

 ### Single expandable item

 Accordions with one single expandable item are displayed with a chevron on the right-hand side.